 Under the terms of an NPA, the government agrees not to file a criminal charge for the specified acts under investigation.
 In exchange, the putative corporate or individual defendant enters into certain agreements with the government, which may include financial terms, imposition of a corporate monitor or other remedial actions.
 The advantage of such an agreement from the defendant’s perspective is that no criminal charge is filed and no conviction for any offence occurs (provided that the terms of the NPA are satisfied).

-The disadvantage of NPA and DPA agreements is that the facts of the case are never tested by the adversarial system in court.
-Therefore, the government can make demands and allegations without ever having to prove (or even provide supporting evidence) to establish that a crime actually may have occurred.
+The disadvantage of NPAs and DPAs is that the facts of the case are never tested by the adversarial system in court.
+Therefore, the government can make demands and allegations without ever having to prove, or even provide supporting evidence to establish, that a crime actually may have occurred.